ProgressNS/nativescript-ui-feedback/.github/ISSUE_TEMPLATE.md

 2. ...

 ### Is there code involved?
 If so, please share the minimal amount of code needed to recreate the problem.
-_(You can paste entire code snippets or attach a runnable project)_
+_(You can paste entire code snippets, link to playground demo or attach a runnable project)_